 If you can, go and visit your nearest Home Independence Centre which showcases aids, adaptations and technology.
 You can try out things and see adapted bathrooms and kitchens.
-You will need to make an appointment so a member of staff can show you round and answer any questions.
+It is best to make an appointment so a member of staff can show you round and answer any questions.
 They can advise you on what would be available through the NHS or your local council or where you can purchase privately.

 In Bristol, West of England (WE) Care and Repair, have a Home Independence Centre in St Phillips.
 Make an appointment by calling 0300 323 0700 and find out more on the West of England Care and Repair website.

 WE Care and Repair also offer occupational therapy home assessments for which there is a charge.